-The SQL If Else Statement is one of the most useful decision-making statements in real-time programming.
-SQL If statement will test the condition first and depending upon the result it will execute the statements.
+The SQL If Else statement is one of the most useful decision-making queries.
+The If statement will test the condition first, and depending upon the result, it will execute the statements.

-If the test condition in SQL If statement is true, the statements inside the if block will be executed.
-Otherwise, statements inside the Else block will be executed.
+When the test condition in the If statement is true, the query inside the if block will execute.
+Otherwise, the lines inside the Else block are executed.
 Let us see the syntax of the SQL Server If Else condition:

 SQL If Else Statement Syntax

 The syntax of the If Else statement in SQL Server is